cerb/cerb.github.io/_posts/2017/02/2017-02-17-Incremental-quick-search.md

 ---
+title: 'Tip: Incremental quick search'
+excerpt: Add new filters to a worklist using quick search without replacing the existing filters.
+summary: This page provides a tip for using incremental quick search in Cerb to add new filters to an existing worklist without replacing the current filters.
+It explains how starting a quick search with a `+` allows users to append additional criteria to their existing search.
+An example is given where a user has a worklist filtered by open tickets linked to certain organizations and wants to further filter by tickets updated in the past year.
+By using the `+` prefix, users can efficiently refine their search results without losing the original filters.
 layout: post
-title: "Tip: Incremental quick search"
-excerpt: Add new filters to a worklist using quick search without replacing the existing filters.
 author: The Cerb Team
-date: 2017-02-17 10:30:00 -0700
+date: "2017-02-17 10:30:00 -0700"
 permalink: /tips/incremental-quick-search/
 tags: cerb tips mailbag
 ---